Coupling of two conformal field theories and Nakajima-Yoshioka blow-up equations: Results

-We will use the language of vertex operator algebras, (VOA for short) (see e.g. \cite{FrenkelBook}).
-Recall that vector space $V$ is called vacuum representation of VOA if any vector $v\in V$ corresponds to the power series of operators $Y(v;z)=\sum Y_nz^{-n}$, $Y\in \mathrm{End}(V)$.
+We will use the language of vertex algebras, see e.g. \cite{FrenkelBook}.
+Recall that a vector space $V$ is called a vacuum representation of vertex algebra if any vector $v\in V$ corresponds to a power series of operators $Y(v;z)=\sum Y_nz^{-n}$, $Y\in \mathrm{End}(V)$.
 This correspondence $v \leftrightarrow Y(v;z)$ is called the \emph{operator-state correspondence}.
-In the definition of vertex operator algebra the correspondence $v \longleftrightarrow Y(v;z)$ should satisfy certain conditions: vacuum axiom, translation axiom and locality axiom.
+In the definition of the vertex algebra the correspondence $v \longleftrightarrow Y(v;z)$ should satisfy certain conditions: vacuum axiom, translation axiom and locality axiom.